Working with Multiple Graphs

 GraphQLite supports managing and querying across multiple graph databases.
 This is useful for:

-• Separation of concerns: Keep different data domains in separate graphs
+• Separation of concerns: Keep different data domains in separate graphs.

 from graphqlite import graphs